 Addiction is a chronic medical condition that affects the brain and is responsive to evidence-based treatment — yet the vast majority of people who need help still do not receive it.
 According to the most recent national survey data, an estimated 80% of individuals in the United States with a substance use disorder (SUD) do not receive treatment — not because treatment is ineffective, but because stigma, misunderstanding, and lack of access persist.

 In 2024, the U.S. saw a historic decline in overdose deaths — approximately 80,000 lives lost, a nearly 27% reduction from the previous year and the lowest annual total in five years.
-Despite this progress, overdose remains the leading cause of death for Americans aged 18–44, and every number represents a family, community, and future cut short.
+Despite this progress, overdose remains the leading cause of death among Americans aged 18–44, and each number represents a family, a community, and a future cut short.

 Progress in reducing drug-related deaths is promising but fragile.
 The decline in deaths is due in large part to public health interventions—not because the danger has gone away.
 Synthetic opioids like fentanyl and nitazines remain a deadly threat.
 Continued investment in treatment, harm reduction, opioid reversal drugs and awareness is needed or numbers could rise again and reverse recent declines.